 If you have degenerative disc disease (DDD) and you have been told that your condition will keep you from working and earning a living for at least 12 months, you may qualify for disability benefits from the Social Security Administration (SSA).
-Here are five signs that your disability claim may be approved.
+Here are five signs your disability claim may be approved.

 Sign 1: You Meet the Non-Medical Requirements